More of the Music of Frank Zappa

 This Is Analog?

 The overall sound of the best originals is musical, natural and balanced.
 The Classic has that third quality — it’s tonally correct, no argument there — but musical and natural?
-Not even.
+Not really.

 Fresh Hot Rats